myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-29T01:04:46.909Z
+>
+> There are many Flutter devs (check @redsolver.dev @deck.blue) in Bluesky, you can learn a lot from them too! 🤝

+---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-29T00:57:23.096Z
+>
+> It's worth a try! #Flutter is similar to React Native, but imo Flutter provides a better development experience for devs

+Not only is Flutter itself attractive, but the #Dart language, which is 100% null-safe and strictly type evaluated, is very powerful!

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-28T03:47:02.094Z
 >
 > #Flutter is the future of app development